Owens Valley Solar Array: History

 The California Institute of Technology (Caltech) established the Owens Valley Radio Observatory (OVRO) in the late 1950s with a radio interferometer consisting of two 27 m dishes to study radio galaxies.
 The radio interferometer continued to be expanded with larger and better radio telescopes.
 In 1979, the two dishes were retired from the radio interferometer and were repurposed to be used as an array dedicated to solar observation.
 The Owens Valley Solar Array was established with the two dish interferometer under the direction of professor Harold Zirin who also directed the Big Bear Solar Observatory (BBSO).
 Three 1.8 m dishes were later added to the interferometer.

 In 1995, when professor Zirin announced his intent to retire as the director, Caltech began to search for a successor.
 Eventually, the university decided to change the focus of the department and look for another organization to take over the BBSO instead.
 By the spring of 1996, Caltech announced that New Jersey Institute of Technology (NJIT) would run the BBSO.
 The agreement was signed in early 1997 to have NJIT lease the BBSO land and buildings from Caltech until 2048.
 The instruments and grants of the BBSO, worth about $1.6 million a year at that time, would be transferred to NJIT on 1 July 1997.

-At that time, Dale Gary who was a research associate in Astrophysics at Caltech and a principal investigator at the Owens Valley Solar Array lab, moved to NJIT to become a faculty.
+At that time Dale Gary, who was a research associate in Astrophysics at Caltech and the Principal Investigator at the Owens Valley Solar Array lab, moved to NJIT to become a faculty member.

 The management of the Owens Valley Solar Array was then transferred to NJIT in 1997.
 In 2004, two more 1.8 m dishes were added, forming a 7-antenna interferometer.